Eugene Buchanan: A casting commute

 While automatic coffee makers were trickling on around town, we drove down a deserted Lincoln Avenue to our put-in at Walton Creek, sun barely cresting Mount Werner.
 There, we unloaded our rig and shoved out onto the inky-smooth pond and into Walton Creek.

 Our first artillery of the day were pike rods, complete with the biggest, feathery-est, meatiest streamers in our arsenal.
 While snooze alarms were being swatted elsewhere, we swatted our lures down on top of sloughs and other slack water, trying to scare up toothy denizens of the deep.
-While it didn’t work — kind of like an alarm clock failing its prescribed duty — one did manage to severe our line.
+While it didn’t work — kind of like an alarm clock failing its prescribed duty — one did manage to sever our line.

 When we hit the Yampa River, we switched to chasing trout.
-For this, we put on smaller, less flamboyant streamers — first olive, then white, and then black like the shadows under our eyes.
+For this, we put on smaller, less flamboyant streamers — first olive, then white and then black like the shadows under our eyes.
 We then cast toward the banks, some having beaches that looked like the Sandman had paid a visit and others littered with cobblestones.

 With this we were more successful.
 The first strike, a 15-inch brown, brought us to full attention, erasing any semblance of slumber.
 We dropped anchor, landed it and let it go.
 Then we kept going, like slipping back into a dream, landing and losing a few more.